isyraf345/toxic-comment-detector/README.md

 # toxic-comment-detector
-analyze toxicity of a comment using DistilBERT, RoBERTa, ALBERT and electra-small
+compare toxicity of a comment using DistilBERT, RoBERTa, ALBERT and electra-small